What’s The Recommended Exercise Routine For A 7-8-month-old Puppy?

 Regular Vet Check-ups

 Schedule regular check-ups with your veterinarian to track your puppy's growth and address any concerns.
 They will monitor your pup's weight, body condition, and overall health, ensuring they are on the right track.
-This allows for early detection of any and ensures appropriate adjustments are made to their exercise routine if needed.
+This allows for early detection of any health issues and ensures appropriate adjustments are made to their exercise routine if needed.

 Assessing Weight and Body Condition